Nuclear kinetic density from ab initio theory: Results

 where $\tau_0$ would be $\tau_{wiCOM}$ in our calculations.
 In Fig.~\ref{fig:kdensDFTcomp}, we show \textit{trinv}, \textit{wiCOM}, and DFT calculations of the kinetic density for $^{4,8}$He, $^{12}$C, and $^{16}$O, obtained using the NN-N\textsuperscript{4}LO(500)+3Nlnl interaction.
 The DFT curve is obtained by application of Eq.~(\ref{kdens_DFTeq_rmCOM}), so

-The most important item to note about the plots is the difference in the kinetic density profile when comparing the \textit{ab initio} calculation to the mock DFT calculation.
-The effects are easier seen in the lighter nuclei, where the DFT calculation has reduced the overall size of the \textit{wiCOM} kinetic density drastically.
+The most important item to note about the plots is the difference in the kinetic density profile when comparing the \textit{ab initio} calculation to the mock DFT calculation, which includes the aforementioned COM treatment.
+The differences between the predicted kinetic density structure are easier seen in the lighter nuclei, where the effects of COM removal are more drastic.
+Nevertheless these effects are still appreciable in the larger systems under consideration.
+The DFT calculation including the COM treatment has reduced the overall size of the \textit{wiCOM} kinetic density significantly.
 In particular, the inclusion of this $\frac{1}{A}$ term pushes the short range segments of the DFT curve further from the \textit{ab initio} translationally invariant kinetic density, whereas the long range portions are pushed closer.
-As expected, with increasing nucleon number the total change from the \textit{wiCOM} kinetic density is reduced, yet still non-negligible in a system such as \textsuperscript{16}O.
+As expected, with increasing nucleon number the total change from the \textit{wiCOM} kinetic density is reduced, yet still non-negligible in a system such as \textsuperscript{16}O. This comparison has shown that perhaps this first order COM correction employed in DFT is an inaccurate method of treating contamination in low-mass nuclei, pushing the structure of the kinetic density further from the \textit{ab initio} prediction.
+While this was noted as a potential source of error of the technique, inducing slightly unphysical trends with respect to the nucleon number~\cite{bender2003self,bender2000consequences}, there have been few efforts to quantify the magnitude of the effect with respect to \textit{ab initio} calculations.
+As was the purpose of this work, we may now directly compare NCSM and DFT kinetic density results and, as it is not itself an observable, we may compare the effects that these structural changes will have on the minimization of the energy density functional.
+We anticipate that these COM corrections in the kinetic density will produce fine structure corrections to ground state observables.

 In Table~\ref{tbl:TintCOMP}, we present the mean kinetic energy values for the \textit{trinv}, \textit{wiCOM}, and DFT calculations.
 Comparing the $ \langle T_{int} \rangle $ and $ \langle T_{DFT} \rangle $ columns, one can see that the mean values agree well across both COM removal techniques, with the $ \langle T_{DFT} \rangle $ consistently slightly underestimating the true value of the mean.
-The inclusion of this $\frac{1}{A}$ term in the DFT calculation appears to reduce the integral of the kinetic density appropriately, effectively removing spurious COM contamination from the mean value intrinsic kinetic energy, albeit with a very different structural prediction for the kinetic density.
+Notably, the increasing nucleus size increases the difference between the \textit{ab initio} and DFT mean intrinsic kinetic energy values, indicating some form of unphysical trend with respect to the $A$-nucleon number in the DFT calculation.
+The inclusion of this $\frac{1}{A}$ term in the DFT calculation does appear to reduce the integral of the kinetic density appropriately, effectively removing spurious COM contamination from the mean value intrinsic kinetic energy, albeit with a very different structural prediction for the kinetic density.